alpdogancelik/HungrieApp/README.md

-# MunchiesOrder (Expo)
+# Hungrie (Expo)

-munchies order application / eating app for all campus residents.
+Hungrie order application / eating app for all campus residents.
 The repo now focuses exclusively on the Expo React Native client; the older Vite/Express stack was removed to keep things lean and mobile-first.

 ## Structure